JTOne123/DgraphNet/README.md

 ## Using the Client

 ### Create the client
-a `DgraphNetClient` object can be initialised by passing it a list of `DgraphClient` clients.
+a `DgraphNet` object can be initialised by passing it a list of `DgraphClient` clients.
 Connecting to multiple Dgraph servers in the same cluster allows for better distribution of workload.